ercross/ostep/README.md

 4. Performance: Since this is a simplified model, performance optimization is not one of my main goals.
 It may come as an after-thought though

-#### Organization
+#### Architecture
-Each component has a README markdown file that contains information regarding
+- Each component has a README markdown file that contains information regarding
   1. Design considerations
   2. Time-space tradeoffs
   3. Constraints
   4. Simulation environment

+- Modular architecture: each component is a module that can be run separately from other module